_1.jpg)

 Mirror and Lighting Museum

-The Mirror and Lighting Museum is located in Yazd.
-The building was originally constructed in 1941 CE (1320 in the Iranian calendar) as a private guesthouse and was converted into a museum in 1998 CE (1377 Iranian calendar).
+The Mirror and Lighting Museum is located in Yazd, housed in a historical building originally constructed in 1941 CE (1320 AH Solar) as a private guesthouse.
+It was later converted into a museum in 1998 CE (1377 AH Solar).

-The museum displays a collection of old manuscripts, books, coins, stamps, weapons, and several bronze objects from Lorestan.
-Other items include various types of mirrors, oil lamps (floor-standing, hanging, mounted, and handheld), different kinds of candle holders (mounted and handheld), oil burners, gas lamps, electric lamps, and matches.
-The oldest items in the museum are oil lamps dating back to the Sassanian period.
+The museum’s collection includes ancient manuscripts, books, coins, stamps, weapons, and several bronze artifacts from Lorestan.
+Other exhibits consist of various types of mirrors, as well as oil lamps (floor-standing, hanging, mounted, and handheld), candle holders, oil burners, gas lamps, electric lamps, and matchboxes.
+Among the oldest items on display are oil lamps dating back to the Sassanian period, offering visitors a glimpse into Iran’s long history of craftsmanship and illumination.

 Choose blindless